 - Check out the FOX23 Severe Weather Tip Sheet.

-There is a large concern for flooding conditions on Monday and Tuesday
+There is a large concern for flooding conditions through the week with more storm chances arriving

 With all the already SOAKED ground and the lakes/rivers being full, flooding is going to be a BIG concern through the next few days.